 Bacolod and I are a mismatch.
 After switching hotels it improved a little, but still, I find the ‘City of Smiles’ a disappointment after having been in Iloilo.
 The two are not to be compared for it would be comparing peaches and pumpkin.

 Although Bacolod holds a few surprises like the little zoo I found hidden in the middle of the city and the beautiful cathedral near the SM City Mall and not to forget the Ruins, situated just outside the city, I am happy to leave.

 Maybe I feel like a mismatch because I’m tired of crowded places and long for shells in my pocket and sandy feet.
 That could be the case.
 I’ve seen way too much poverty in this city and cockroaches and I found out in Iloilo already I’m more of a beach girl than a city girl.
 I guess that is why I loved living near the beach in the Netherlands so much.

 So time to move to paradise and set up my office at the beach.

-I’m travelling with Ceres tours to Sipalay, to stay in the Easy Diving Resort at Punta Ballo Beach about 7 kilometres outside of Sipalay.
+I’m traveling with Ceres tours to Sipalay, to stay in the Easy Diving Resort at Punta Ballo Beach about 7 kilometers outside of Sipalay.

 Travel overview and cost